TheRealBrax/TypeCHub/README.md

 ## Features

-- **3 more Type-C Ports** - Get more type C ports so you can plug more things into your PC!
+- **3 more Type-C Ports** - Get more Type-C ports so you can plug more things into your PC!
-- **Plug-and-Play** - You dont need drivers to use
+- **Plug-and-Play** - You don't need drivers to use
 - **Compatibility** - Works with laptops, tablets, and other devices with USB-C ports.

 ## Getting Started

 ### Installation

-1. Find a available USB Type-C port on your device
+1. Find an available USB Type-C port on your device
 2. Plug a USB-C cable into the hub and computer
-4. then start using your 3 new Type-C ports
+4. Then start using your 3 new Type-C ports

 ## Technical Specifications